2025 Storm Events in Peoria

 - Cracked or broken tiles

-25% Rule: If damage affects more than 25-30% of the roof, or if the roof is over 20 years old for shingles (or underlayment is 20+ years for tile), replacement is typically more cost-effective than repeated repairs.
+25% Rule: If damage affects more than 25-30% of the roof, or if the roof is over 20 years old for shingles (or underlayment is 20+ years for tile), replacement is typically more practical than repeated repairs.

 Peoria at a Glance